thash06/chaos-engineering/README.md

 ## Resiliency Patterns using Resilience4j
-This project is divided into 2 modules and each module demonstrates an unique approach adding a resiliency layer to an application.
+This project is divided into 2 modules and each module demonstrates a unique approach of adding a resiliency layer to an application.
 - **resiliency-patterns-reference-application** - Is a standalone SpringBoot application acting as a Proxy meant to protect a business logic endpoint.
-There is  no business logic in this application and its sole purpose is to act as a bridge proving access to the business logic endpoint.
+There is  no business logic in this application and its sole purpose is to act as a bridge providing controlled(resilient) access to the business logic endpoint.

-- **chaos-engineering-reference-application** - An application
+- **chaos-engineering-reference-application** - An application where the controller accesses the service containing the business logic through a layer called `DecoratedSupplier` which decorates the final business service endpoint with resiliency pattern implementations.
+The `DecoratedSupplier` has examples of chaining different patterns together as well as how to use `fallback`.

 ### Retry with exponential backoff
-In the event of failure due to unavailability or any of the Exceptions listed in retryExceptions() method listed below, applications can choose to return a fallback/default return value or choose to keep the connection open and retry the endpoint which threw the error.
+In the event of failure due to unavailability or any of the Exceptions listed in `retryExceptions()` method listed below, applications can choose to return a fallback/default return value or choose to keep the connection open and retry the endpoint which threw the error.
-The retry logic can make use of a feature called exponential backoff.
+The retry logic make use of a simple bounded/timed retries or advanced retrying methods such as  exponential backoff.

 The code snippet below creates a retry config which allows a maximum of 5 retries where the first retry will be after 5000 milliseconds and each subsequent retry will be a multiple (2 in this case) of the previous.